rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

 Any array attribute stored in an estimator needs to be convertable to the user's desired output type.
 To make it easier to store arrays in a class that derives from `Base`, the `cuml.common.array_descriptor.CumlArrayDescriptor` was created.

-The `CumlArrayDescriptor` behaves different when accessed internally (from within on of `cuml`'s functions) vs. externally (as a user).
-Internally, it behaves exactly like a normal attribute, and will return the previous value set.
-Externally, the array will get converted to the users desired output type.
+The `CumlArrayDescriptor` behaves different when accessed internally (from within one of `cuml`'s functions) vs. externally (for user code outside the cuml module).
+Internally, it behaves exactly like a normal attribute and will return the previous value set.
+Externally, the array will get converted to the user's desired output type.

 #### CumlArrayDescriptor Internal Functionality

-To use the `CumlArrayDescriptor` in an estimator, the any array-like attributes need to be speficied by creating a `CumlArrayDescriptor` as a class variable.
+To use the `CumlArrayDescriptor` in an estimator, any array-like attributes need to be specified by creating a `CumlArrayDescriptor` as a class variable.
 Other than that, developers can treat the attribute as they normally would.

 Consider the following example estimator:
 ```python